HackYourFuture/post-grad-ed/Week3/README.md

 ## 2. TA2 Code

 At the end of the week, share the code and deployed app with your mentor and group on Slack.
 Ask for feedback (and/or a code review) from your mentor.
+Be sure to test it, to style it and to do your best.
 Same old eh :P

 ***ProTip:*** A very important developer skill is the ability to use and write documentation.
 Learn [how To use developer documentation](https://www.youtube.com/watch?v=s1PLS3SQHQ0) and also [how to write effective documentation](https://www.youtube.com/watch?v=R6zeikbTgVc).
 Practice this new skill on your new TA and add it to the apps GitHub Repo!